 “I can't let you talk that way to your sister.”

 “I can't let you take that toy away from your friend.”

 “I can't let you eat candy for breakfast.”

 EXPECTATIONS limit: These limits show your belief that your child can fulfill a request, attempt a challenge or try something when their fears hold them back.

 “I know that you can do this sweetie.”

 “I know it feels hard, but I know you can finish this.”

 “I hear that you are worried about playing the game, but I know you can do it.”

-PROPOSAL limit: We can set these limits ahead of a fact to to preempt situation and bring the feelings your child has about them to the surface.
-“When we are working on separation, for instance, we might do a long, slow goodbye where we propose that it’s time to leave and then listen to the feelings,” says Kathy.
+PROPOSAL limit: We can set these limits ahead of a fact to preempt the situation and bring the feelings your child has about them to the surface.
+“When we are working on separation, for instance, we might do a long, slow goodbye where we propose that it's time to leave and then listen to the feelings,” says Kathy.